COSC3020/asynchronous-functions-cadenmcfate/README.md

 What is the time complexity of your implementation (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+# Answer:

+The worst-case time complexity of this implimentation is $\Theta(n)$ since, apart from the for-loop that is of $n$ complexity, there are only constant time operations involved in the asynchromous flow of things.